 Recipe FAQs

-Just scoop out the cookie dough portions, place them on a cookie sheet lined with parchment paper, and freeze them.
-Then, place the frozen cookie dough balls in a zip-top freezer bag.
+Yes!
+Scoop the cookie dough into portions, place them on a cookie sheet lined with parchment paper, and freeze them.
+Place the frozen cookie dough balls in a zip-top freezer bag.
+Freeze white chocolate chai cookie dough for up to 3 months.

 Let's Stay in Touch